Mining in Ecuador

 Mining has contributed to environmental conflict in Ecuador; and Indigenous-led popular uprisings have made demands for Indigenous consultation on mining projects and increased protection for land and water.
 During 2012, Indigenous leaders organised a two week march to the capital in protests of mining concessions granted to China.
-In June 2022, protestors halted production at Mirador copper mine by blockading entry roads as part of a larger national uprising that made multiple demands on the Ecuadorian government, including a moratorium on the expansion of mining and oil projects.
+In the absence of any state enforcement, many communities located near the extraction site have taken a different approach towards opposing mining by creating a group of Indigenous guardians.
+In 2017, members of the A'i Cofán of Sinangoe began to police their ancestral land near the Colombian border in the northern Ecuadorian province of Sucumbíos to suspend mining concessions.
+They use drone footage, camera traps, GPS spots, and mapping to identify places and locate threats.
+On the other hand, in June 2022, protestors used a physical approach halting production at Mirador copper mine by blockading entry roads as part of a larger national uprising that made multiple demands on the Ecuadorian government, including a moratorium on the expansion of mining and oil projects.

+According to a report by the Organization of American States, illegal gold mining and gold exports have increased in Ecuador since the COVID pandemic as the value for an ounce of gold hasn't dropped below $1,500.
+“Corruption of public officials, particularly at the local level, and insufficient government presence in mining areas also contribute to illegal gold-mining activity.”
+As of February 2023, illegal gold mining has devoured 1,600 hectares (4,100 acres) of forest, according to the Amazon Andes Monitoring Project (Maap).
+Many of the territories in which mining is done lack formal state recognition, making them more vulnerable to illegal mining.
+At the same time, the formal sector has grown by 34% between January and November 2022 to $2.5 billion, with the government expecting it to reach at least $4 billion by 2025.

 Mining Reform under Correa (2007-17)

 Policies during President Rafael Correa's first six years in office slowed mining activity, despite his plans to develop the industry.
 A mining law passed in 2008 set ambiguous standards for mining contracts, requiring mining companies to negotiate royalty payments with the government.
 Analysts concluded that the lack of clarity in the legislation would discourage foreign investment.
 A later mining law passed on 13 June 2013 made Ecuador much more lucrative for foreign investors, imposing an 8% ceiling on the previously open-ended royalties and reducing windfall taxes that had led mining companies to withdraw from the Fruta del Norte gold mine.